 This method should work on VMware Player also, but I prefer workstation because of the snapshot feature.
 I don’t think you would face any issues on other types of Intel processors, but make sure that Hardware Virtualization Technology (VT) is enabled.
 I’m not sure about AMD processors.

 This method is completely for testing and learning purpose only.

-- VMware workstation 7
+- Latest VMware workstation

 - Lion OS X bootable VMDK file created from original installation medium (DVD or ISO file) – Check this guide and make this bootable image as described.

 - Additional Files – It is a zipped file with two sets of required files.

 One file to patch the VMware software to support Mac OS X guest virtual machines ( Original Source), and the second one with pre-configured Virtual machine files (Original source) and darwin.iso file to install VMware Tools on the guest VM to get more screen resolutions, improved performance and shared folders feature.

 - Check the hardware VT of your computer BIOS as shown here.